-Established in 1989, the Securities and Futures Commission (SFC) is an independent statutory body set up to regulate the securities and futures markets in Hong Kong.
+The Securities and Futures Commission (SFC) is an independent statutory body set up in 1989 to regulate Hong Kong's securities and futures markets.

-- Setting and enforcing market regulations including, investigating breaches of rules and market misconduct and taking appropriate enforcement actions;
+- Setting and enforcing market regulations, including investigating breaches of rules and market misconduct;

-- Supervising market operators including exchanges, clearing houses and alternative trading platforms, and helping to enhance market infrastructure;
+- Supervising market operators, including exchanges, clearing houses, share registrars and alternative trading platforms, and helping to enhance market infrastructure;

-- Authorizing investment products and/or offering documents prior to their distribution to retail investors;
+- Authorizing investment products and offering documents prior to their distribution to retail investors;

-- Overseeing regulations governing takeovers and mergers of public companies and The Stock Exchange of Hong Kong’s regulation of listing matters;
+- Exercising oversight of regulations governing takeovers and mergers of public companies and of The Stock Exchange of Hong Kong Limited's regulation of listing matters;

-- Helping investors understand market operations, the risks of investing and their rights and responsibilities
+- Helping investors understand market operations, the risks of investing and their rights and responsibilities2.

-We are one of the four financial regulators in Hong Kong, each of which is responsible for regulating certain aspects of finance and investing.
-We co-operate with each other to ensure proper conduct in the markets and to forestall financial crime and misconduct.
+We are one of four financial regulators in Hong Kong charged with oversight of finance and investing.
+The four regulators cooperate with each other to ensure proper conduct in the markets and to forestall financial crime and misconduct.

 |Securities and futures||SFC||Regulates the securities and futures markets|